 Interactions with the friend pieces are one thing.
 You also have to learn how to interact with the opponent’s pieces.
 In fact, the only interaction possible between your pieces and the opponent’s pieces is the capture !
+Check this article and start capturing pieces !

 The piece captures as it moves